trusted-point/Node-manuals/Testnets/Aleo/guide.md

 apt install make clang pkg-config libssl-dev build-essential gcc xz-utils git curl vim tmux ntp jq llvm ufw -y && \
 tmux new -s deploy
 ```
 ##### *P.S.
 Creating a tmux session is required to build a binary, which takes some time.
-So you won't need to add variables and build a binary again if thex ssh connection to your server lost.
+So you won't need to add variables and build a binary again if the ssh connection to your server lost.
 Just reconnect to the tmux session.*
 ___
 #### 3. Add your wallet and private key as a variable.